Rayleigh-B\'enard thermal convection in emulsions: a short review: Impact of interfacial stabilisation

 \section{Impact of interfacial stabilisation}

 A fundamental aspect in the study of thermal convection is the characterisation of the heat transferred through the system, quantified by means of the Nusselt number [see Eq.~\eqref{eq:Nu}], in response to an applied buoyancy forcing, namely $\Ra$ [see Eq.~\eqref{eq:Ra}]~\cite{Ahlers09,Chilla12}.
-In the case of emulsions, the dynamical response also depends crucially on the volume fraction of the initially dispersed phase, $\phi$ [see Eq.~\eqref{eq:phi}], which determines how much interface is present and, therefore, affects the energetic balances and the rheology of the material~\cite{PelusiPRE25}.\\ In Fig.~\ref{fig.1}(a)-(b), a set of typical oil-in-water emulsion morphologies obtained from numerical simulations for different values of $\phi$ is reported with the associated rheological flow-curves.
-The rheological data obtained in simulations are well in line with real emulsion rheology~\cite{Zinchenko84,Pal2000,Balmforthetal14,Bonn17}: as $\phi$ increases, the rheological behaviour undergoes a transition from being Newtonian in dilute/semi-dilute emulsions ($\phi \lesssim 0.5$), to being non-Newtonian in moderately packed emulsions ($0.5 \lesssim \phi \lesssim 0.7$), eventually showing the emergence of a non-vanishing yield-stress for highly packed emulsions ($\phi \gtrsim 0.7$)~\cite{PelusiSM21,PelusiPRE25}.
-It is important to remark that this complex rheological scenario can only emerge if droplets are stabilised against coalescence~\cite{Ravera2021}.
-In the absence of stabilisation mechanism, a configuration of a liquid-liquid dispersion with a volume fraction $\phi>0.5$ (i.e., where the majority phase is oil) cannot be supported: the system would always (irrespective of the forcing) undergo an inversion, whereby the initially continuous minority phase (water) becomes the dispersed phase, at a volume fraction $1-\phi$ [see Fig.~\ref{fig.1}(c), right panels].
+In the case of emulsions, the dynamical response also depends crucially on the volume fraction of the initially dispersed phase, $\phi$, which determines how much interface is present and, therefore, affects the energetic balances and the rheology of the material~\cite{PelusiPRE25}.\\ In Fig.~\ref{fig.1}(a)-(b), a set of typical oil-in-water emulsion morphologies obtained from numerical simulations for different values of $\phi$ is reported with the associated rheological flow-curves.
+Under dilute to semi-dilute conditions ($\phi \lesssim 0.5$), the emulsion behaves as a Newtonian fluid with a $\phi$-dependent effective viscosity~\cite{Zinchenko84,Pal2000,PelusiSM21}.
+For $0.5 \lesssim \phi \lesssim 0.7$, non-Newtonian effects progressively emerge, culminating at high concentrations ($\phi \gtrsim 0.7$) in the appearance of a finite yield stress $\Sigma_Y$.
+In this regime, the flow curves are well described by the Herschel–Bulkley law, $\Sigma = \Sigma_Y + A\dot{\gamma}^n$ with fit parameters $\Sigma_Y$, consistency index, $A$, and flow index, $n$, that, upon proper normalization, agree with experimental values~\cite{Mason96,Goyon08,PelusiSM21,PelusiPRE25}.
+It is important to remark that this complex rheological scenario emerges only if droplets are stabilised against coalescence~\cite{Ravera2021}.
+In the absence of stabilisation mechanism, a liquid-liquid dispersion with a volume fraction $\phi>0.5$ (i.e., where the majority phase is oil) cannot be supported: the system would always (irrespective of the forcing) undergo an inversion, whereby the initially continuous minority phase (water) becomes the dispersed phase, at a volume fraction $1-\phi$ [see Fig.~\ref{fig.1}(c), right panels].
 Even for $\phi<0.5$, though, the absence of the stabilisation mechanism has a great impact on the emulsion morphology: in this case, in fact, coalescence events become statistically relevant, and the resulting dynamical equilibrium between breakup and coalescence events gives rise to domains of sizes spanning a broad range of scales.
 In contrast, in stabilised liquid-liquid dispersions, i.e., in proper emulsions, the droplet size distribution remains slightly polydisperse but peaked at relatively small sizes [see Fig.~\ref{fig.1}(c), left panels].
+Despite these structural differences, which are markedly evident in Fig.~\ref{fig.1}(c), the global heat-transfer response remains similar regardless of the nature of the system (i.e., stabilised vs. non-stabilised liquid-liquid dispersion) in dilute conditions~\cite{PelusiPRF25}.
+As highlighted in Fig.~\ref{fig.2}(b), for small values of $\phi$ (i.e., $\phi=0.16$), the time-averaged Nusselt number $\overline{\Nu}$ (see Eq.~\eqref{eq:Nu}) shows a similar behaviour as a function of $\Ra$, for both stabilised (blue circles, top panel) and non-stabilised (yellow circles, bottom panel) systems.
+At volume fractions $\phi>0.5$ (i.e., $\phi=0.84$) the picture changes dramatically.
+Non-stabilised liquid-liquid dispersions always run into the phase-inverted water-in-oil configuration, and therefore behave as the “complementary” oil-in-water emulsion with a volume fraction $1-\phi$ at any $\Ra$.
+Conversely, stabilised liquid–liquid dispersions undergo a sharp transition from a conductive ($\Nu = 1$) to a convective ($\Nu > 1$) state as $\Ra$ increases, marking the onset of phase inversion at sufficiently strong forcing.
+This mechanism is further discussed in the section on intermittency and illustrated in Fig.~\ref{fig.4}.